Zellcore/monogame-aseprite/docs/getting-started/importing-aseprite-file.md

 :::note

-If it says **Invalid / Missing Importer** and/or **Invalid / Missing Processor** instead, please ensure you followed the steps on the [Installation page](getting-started/installation.md) and added the reference to the `MonoGame.Aseprite.ContentPipeline.dll` in the MGCB Editor.
+If it says **Invalid / Missing Importer** and/or **Invalid / Missing Processor** instead, please ensure you followed the steps on the installation page and added the reference to the `MonoGame.Aseprite.ContentPipeline.dll` in the MGCB Editor.

 :::